xbze3/xbze3/README.md

 **`I like all things Computers (Developer/Pen-Tester)`**

 I'm an indie developer and current university student pursuing a degree in Computer Science.
-All full-stack coding projects are built from the ground up, from planning and designing, all the way to solving real-life problems with code.
-I also enjoy Penetration Testing and Ethical Hacking from time to time.
+I enjoy Penetration Testing and Ethical Hacking from time to time.
 Currently, I am focused on learning more about low-level systems and how certain machine processes work under the hood.
 To see what I'm up to in that regard, you can take a look at my [Low-Level](https://github.com/xbze3/Low-Level) repository.

 #
 <br />